12 Kids’ Cooking Classes Around Atlanta

 Students learn everything from kitchen safety to baking techniques to table setting.
 Kids can enroll in weekly cooking classes for beginners or in one of the more in-depth programs such as Junior or Senior Chef classes.
 The MasterChef program is an opportunity for Junior and Senior chefs to master weekly classes in hopes of earning the elite black chef jacket and becoming a YCA MasterChef.
 Marietta, Midtown and Sandy Springs.
 Prices start at $35 per class.
 To register, visit the website.

-This program is a cooking class for kids on Saturday mornings at some Atlanta Kroger locations.
+This program is a cooking class for kids on Saturday mornings at select Atlanta Kroger locations.
+Each class includes activities such as decorating a cupcake or creating a fruit pizza.
 Your child will receive a Kroger Chef Junior apron, chef’s hat, cooking utensil, patch and recipe box.
-In addition, kids will take home a recipe card that includes step-by-step instructions for a more involved cooking experience at home.
-See website for schedule.
+In addition, kids will take home a recipe card that includes step-by-step instructions for a more involved cooking experience at home. $7 per class.
+To register, visit the website.

 The Phipps Plaza and North Point Mall locations offer a wide variety of cooking classes for kids.
 Cooking classes are held during school breaks in either single classes or two-day or three-day series.
 Kids and teens learn techniques and recipes from professional chefs with real kitchen tools.
 Next class is Jan.
 15 at 11 a.m. and includes zucchini noodle lasagna and Caesar salad.
 Ages 8-12. $49 per child.
 To register, visit the website.

 Kids can learn to make recipes from scratch, from main courses to desserts, during monthly classes.
 Dates and recipes vary by location; $10-$60.
 To register, visit the website and search for junior chef classes.